 Why are there Australian Standards for Balustrades?

-So why are there Australian standards for balustrades?
-Balustrades that don’t meet Australian Standards can actually become a hazard themselves.
-Unsafe, absent or balustrading failure can lead to injury or death – a fall from even a seemingly small height can have catastrophic consequences if you land wrongly.
+Balustrades that don’t meet Australian Standards can become a hazard.
+When balustrades fail, are inadequate, or are missing altogether, this can lead to injury or death.
+Even a fall from a seemingly small height can have catastrophic consequences if you land wrongly.

-Action Property Inspections always recommend a thorough building and pest inspection prior to purchase.
-However, on your first walk through a home, this basic overview may assist you to make an initial assessment about the likely safety of the balustrading of the property you are considering.
+Action Property Inspections always recommends a thorough building inspection before purchase.
+However, this basic overview may assist you in making an initial assessment about the safety of the balustrading during a walk-through of the property you are considering.

 As part of the Australian standards for handrails on stairways and ramps, there must be handrails provided where the trafficable area is creating a change in elevation of more than 1m in height.
 Continuous handrails must be located along the full length on at least one side of the flight or ramp (the handrail may form part of the barrier) and the top surface of the handrail must be not less than 865mm from the floor surface of the ramp or stair tread nosings.